Accreditation Council for Continuing Medical Education

 The course is designed to meet the following Institute of Medicine (IOM) competencies:

 - Work in interdisciplinary teams

-Harvard Medical School (HMS) adheres to all ACCME Essential Areas, Standards and Policies.
-It is HMS’s policy that those who have influenced the content of a CME activity (e.g., planners, faculty, authors, reviewers and others) disclose all relevant financial relationships with commercial entities so that HMS may identify and resolve any conflicts of interest prior to the activity.
+Harvard Medical School (HMS) adheres to all ACCME Accreditation Criteria and Policies.
+It is HMS’s policy that those who have influenced the content of a CME activity (e.g. planners, faculty, authors, reviewers and others) disclose all relevant financial relationships with commercial entities so that HMS may identify and resolve any conflicts of interest prior to the activity.
 These disclosures will be provided in the activity materials along with disclosure of any commercial support received for the activity.
 Additionally, faculty members have been instructed to disclose any limitations of data and unlabeled or investigational uses of products during their presentations.